AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-admin.md

 You must perform this step last because you will lose access to the Admin; your access returns after you set up virtual hosts as discussed in the web-server-specific topics.

+To change the default store view base URL:

 1. In the _Admin_ panel, click **Stores** > **Settings** > **Configuration** > **General** > **Web**.

 1. From the _Store View_ list at the top of the page, click **Default Config**.